top of page

 Jul 18, 20236 min read

 What are three values that describe you?
 These are things I hope I have in my character: sensitive, intuitive and tenacious.
 Do you see those things manifest in your life?
 Yes.
 I do.
-What is philosophy to you?
+Thank you for joining our philosophical interview!
+So, what is philosophy to you?
 How do you understand philosophy?
 I don't know if I have the right answer, it's a hard question.
 It’s a way of looking and understanding the world around you and how you approach everything.
-Each person has their own philosophy in a way, it's an integration of oth
+Each person has th

 Gilad Sommer